The Future of (Pluralist) Economics

 The solution: future-oriented, pluralist economics - As the international curriculum change movement, we came together after the outbreak of the previous major crisis in 2007/2008 to radically renew economics.
 Since then, we have built long-term institutions that provide the basis for new economic thinking and fostered the paradigm of “pluralism”.
 Pluralist economics means to include approaches that focus on institutions, power structures and socioeconomic system dynamics - such as complexity, ecological, feminist, Keynesian or critical political economics.
 These approaches are the basis for thinking about and creating more equitable and sustainable economic systems.

 The challenge: (how) can pluralist economics become the new normal?
 While the curriculum change movement and with it the claim for pluralism have made remarkable progress in the last years, mainstream economics is still dominating the teaching of economics.
 A number of key scientific and strategic questions around the claim for pluralism are still not resolved.
+Together with a number of other organizations we plan on hosting a two-day conference in October.
+Selected submissions will be published in a special edition of the Review of Economics and Economics Methodologies, a peer-reviewed journal dedicated to heterodox economics issues.

 Issues and research questions